Genskill/004-bootcamp-json/README.md

    the journal and the values will be the correlations of the event and `squirrel`.

-1. Write a function called `diagnose` which will take the `journal.json` and use `compute_correlations` and return the event that's most highly (positively or negatively) correlated with the `squirrel` event.
+1. Write a function called `diagnose` which will take the name of the journal file (`journal.json`) and use `compute_correlations` and return the event that's most highly positively and most highly negatively correlated with the `squirrel` event.

+# Diagnosis

+What would you recommend to Scott to prevent transforming into a squirrel?